bilardi/see-git-steps/see-git-steps.1.md

     $ see-git-steps -v -i -s

-  display one commit at a time and expect enter or [yY] to display the next commit display the file of the commit and if the description starts with `step [0-9]*`, display also the diff
+  display one commit at a time and expect enter or [yY] to display the next commit, display the file of the commit and if the description starts with `step [0-9]*`, display also the diff

 ## AUTHOR